What exactly can you expect when you start a “sprint” with us?

-A ‘sprint’ is an Agile term referring to an iteration within a software development project.
-For us, it is defined as 2 weeks (10 working days) with at least one developer and sufficient test engineering time to cover testing for working on a client’s embedded software.
+A “sprint” is an Agile term referring to an iteration within a software development project.
+For us, it is defined as two weeks (10 working days) with at least one developer and sufficient test engineering time to cover testing for working on a client’s embedded software.
+Sprints are an important part of our Lean-Agile approach to software development.

-We measure our projects in sprints because we believe that using an iterative process and having as much feedback with the client as possible is imperative for the success of a project.
+We measure our projects in sprints because we believe that using an iterative process and having as much feedback with the client as possible is imperative for the success of a project and ensuring quality.
 At the end of each sprint, the client is provided with a release of working software and reports to feed back on, so that they’re always aware of what’s happening at each stage of the project, and can see progress happening regularly.

-This Agile way of working has been proven to be more successful than the traditional Waterfall method, whereby the client wouldn’t be able to see or feedback on any progress until very late in the project, or even until the project is ‘complete’.
-This means that if there is a change in direction during the project, the cost to implement those changes is much lower due to the regular feedback (rather than waiting until the end of the project).
+This Agile way of working has been proven to be more successful than the traditional Waterfall method, whereby the client wouldn’t be able to see or feedback on any progress until very late in the project, or even until the project is complete.
+By using sprints it means that if there is a change in direction during the project, the cost to implement those changes is much lower due to the regular feedback (rather than waiting until the end of the project).

-So what happens within a sprint at Bluefruit?
+So what happens within a typical sprint at Bluefruit?

 We organise a pre-sprint meeting with the Product Owner (client) in order to decide which stories (user experience journeys through each feature) to prioritise for the sprint, and agree Acceptance Criteria (testable scenarios for those stories).

-We refer to this meeting as a ‘3 Amigos’, because it usually includes at least one developer, one test engineer, and the Product Owner.
-During this meeting we use a technique called Behaviour Driven Development (BDD), which means that the group will use a ubiquitous language to come up with stories for each feature so that everyone understands the function of each feature clearly.
+We refer to this meeting as a “Three Amigos”, because it usually includes at least one developer (normally two, in order to ensure quality throughout development), one test engineer, and the Product Owner.
+During this meeting we use a technique called Behaviour-Driven Development (BDD), which means that the group will use a ubiquitous language to come up with stories for each feature so that everyone understands the function of each feature clearly.

-Our development team will then have a planning meeting to discuss the detail of the design and implementation in order to fulfil the Acceptance Criteria agreed in the pre-sprint meeting.
+Our development team will then have a planning meeting to discuss the detail of the design and implementation in order to fulfil the Acceptance Criteria agreed in the Three Amigos.

 In this meeting, our team will also estimate the effort involved in each story point, so that our expectations of what will be completed within the current sprint can be fed back to the Product Owner.